manu-yaff/manu-yaff/README.md

 I'm interested in teams with a strong engineering culture—where people are kind, have fun, and build great products together.
 Open to fullstack or backend roles

-Main skills include:
+Main skills include: Javascript, Typescript, Node, RESTful APIs (Nestjs), React.js, Postgresql, AWS, Jest, Python, Agile, etc.
-- Javascript
-- Typescript
-- Node
-- RESTful APIs (Nestjs)
-- React.js
-- Agile
-- AWS
-- Postgresql
-- Jest
-- Python

 Also interested in working professionally with Golang